core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 ~~~~~~~~~~~
 {: #fig-edhoc-option title="The EDHOC Option." artwork-align="center"}

+Note to RFC Editor: Following the registration of the CoAP Option Number 21 as per {{iana-coap-options}}, please replace "TBD21" with "21" in the figure above.
+Then, please delete this paragraph.

 The presence of this option means that the message payload contains also EDHOC data, that must be extracted and processed as defined in {{server-processing}}, before the rest of the message can be processed.

 {{fig-edhoc-opt}} shows the format of a CoAP message containing both the EDHOC data and the OSCORE ciphertext, using the newly defined EDHOC option for signalling.